ArcaneEngineer/ECS-tutorials/part3.md

 [In the first two parts](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.md), we set up Tiny Tanks a proof-of-concept that demonstrates an Entity-Component System (ECS) with complex, (de)activatable components, and inter-component activity _within a single entity_.

-However, our ECS is still very tightly coupled and application-specific, which is less than ideal.

-In part 3, we will _refactor_: without changing existing functionality or adding anything new, we'll begin to generalise our existing ECS.
+However, our ECS is still very tightly coupled and application-specific.
+So in part 3, we will _refactor_: without changing existing functionality or adding anything new, we'll begin to make our existing ECS less application-specific and more general or agnostic in the way it views entity-component data.

 ## Technical overview

-Our ECS initialisation phase will become more general and less specific to our particular game, so that it could be reused for another game.

-As part of this process, we will also begin to support the idea of _entity archetypes_.
+Our ECS initialisation phase will be generalised.
+As part of this process, we will also implement support for _entity archetypes_.

 ### Archetypes: what are they?